realsumitkumar/netflix-gpt/README.md

     - create signup user account in firebase
     - implement signin user api firebase
     - created redux store with userSlice
+    - implemented signout
+    - update profile
+    - BugFix: signup user displayName and profile picture update
+    - BUgFix: if the user is not logged in redirect to /login, if logged in then to /browse and vice versa.
+    - Unsubscribed to the onAuthStateChanged callback inside useEffect
+    - Use TMDB apis to get data and videos of movies
+    - Created custom hooks to make our code modular
+    - Embedded youtube video to play in the background

 # Features